 Dealing with problems

 You should make sure to explain the terms of the rental lease agreement.
-Including the amount of the monthly rent, when it is due, how payment is made how much notice you have to give a tenant before raising the rent, fees for a returned check, and what happens if your tenant does not pay rent on time (e.g., late fees and eviction).
+Including the amount of the monthly rent, when it is due, how payment made, how much notice you have to give a tenant before raising the rent, fees for a returned check, and what happens if your tenant does not pay rent on time (e.g., late fees and eviction).
 As a landlord, you need to comply with federal, state, and city laws.
 For instance, you have to provide your tenant at least one month’s notice before terminating the tenancy.

 A landlord cannot raise the rent in a discriminatory manner (e.g., only for individual races or religions).
 It is also important to note that you cannot increase the rent to retaliate for your tenant for taking legal action, such as complaining to the authorities about the lack of heat.